mecodeworld/sample-retailstore/README.md

           case 2: if no products are checked out yet -> show message like : "NO SALE"

-    4. If you choose Option 3 selected then Checkout view is:
+    4. If you choose Option 3 then Checkout view is:
         Enter product code by comma separated:
           item-a1, item-b1
         DO YOU WANT TO CHECKOUT?
 Y/N